 The research carried out by the unit seeks to develop the tools and knowledge needed to assess and control the risks to humans and animals caused by C. burnetii.
 It has a Level 3 containment laboratory for this purpose.

-The unit is the national and World Health Organisation (OIE) reference laboratory for Q fever.
+The unit is the national and World Organisation for Animal Health (WOAH) reference laboratory for Q fever.